We’ll Get Back to You” Usually Means This

 1. Decision ownership is unclear

 The person you’re speaking to may not be the one who can say yes.
+Consequently, even if they’re interested, they can’t commit.

 2. Internal alignment hasn’t happened

 The buyer doesn’t yet know how to justify the decision internally.
+Until they have a clear narrative, moving forward feels risky.

 3. Outcome risk feels too high